uta-smile/nasy-lab-slides/240426-mamba/readme.typ

   - *Generalization*
     - RNN, CNN, Transformer, Neural Differential Equations (NDEs) in different field
-    - At least, at the time SSM were proposed
   - *Computational Efficiency*
     - CNNs and Transformers are not efficient autoregressive inference
   - *Long range dependencies*